 Food and Drink

 Sour foods are very popular in the region for every day dining as well as on special occasions.
 The eating of these foods is strongly related to the humid and malaria-friendly climate, which easily leads to the spreading of diarrhea and dysentery.
 Eating sour foods can not only improve appetite, but also help to digest food and stop diarrhea.
 Historically, the area lacked salt and people usually made the food sour or hot instead.
-Among the sour foods in Kaili, sour soup fish is the most popular.
+Among the sour foods in Kaili, sour soup fish is the most popular and a famous dish in Guizhou food.
 Other famous dishes here are chicken and rice porridge, Guo’s dried beef, Huangping dried fermented bean curd, and rice wine.

 Special Local Products

 Brocade of Dong Minority, embroidery, silver ornaments, Sizhou Inkstone, watermelon, Leishan Yinqiu Tea (tea ball).

 we are going to sleep in Leishan for 2 nights and then we have to catch a train in Kaili (about 40 minutes by car from Leishan) at 8.25am.

 I'm little bit worried about HOW to go from Leishan to Kaili in time to catch the train.